 During a drug overdose, witnesses can intervene by reaching out for help.
 The best thing to do is call 911.
 If someone is overdosing on opioids, administering naloxone can save their life.
 When an overdose is happening, make sure the person who is overdosing stops using drugs or alcohol immediately.
 Call 911 and follow the instructions the 911 operator gives you.

 If you or someone you love has overdosed, it’s a clear sign that addiction has become a major problem.
 The only way to safely avoid a future overdose is to get sober with the professional help of a drug and alcohol treatment center.
-Our family of facilities at Banyan Treatment Center offers medically monitored detox, inpatient programs, partial hospitalization care, outpatient programs, sober alumni programs, and more.
+Our family of facilities at Banyan Treatment Centers offers medically monitored detox, inpatient programs, partial hospitalization care, outpatient programs, sober alumni programs, and more.
 With a variety of nationwide detox programs and treatment options, we are here to help you.